adrianparker/YouWealthData/README.md

 # YouWealthData

-BNZ sell a family of diversified retail managed funds collectively know as [YouWealth](https://www.bnz.co.nz/personal-banking/investments/youwealth).
+BNZ offer a set of diversified retail managed funds collectively known as [YouWealth](https://www.bnz.co.nz/personal-banking/investments/youwealth).

 The manager of these funds recently became part of [Firstcape Group](https://www.firstcape.co.nz/).

-This project "YouWealthData" is not  related to either BNZ or Firstcape.
+Please note this project "YouWealthData" is not endorsed by nor supported by either BNZ or Firstcape.

 YouWealthData is a simple utility that downloads daily unit prices for all YouWealth funds into a local CSV file, suitable for use in Excel.